 Her current work explores transformations of intellectual property and of legal frameworks for scientific and technological cooperation in the context of a climate-changed world.
 She holds a doctorate from University College London and law degrees from Melbourne and Harvard, and is admitted as an Australian lawyer and an officer of the Supreme Court of Victoria.

-At ANU, she is a founding member and the inaugural chair (in 2026) of the Law, Science, Technology & Society Hub, and a member of the Centre for International and Public Law and the Capitalism Studies Network.
+At ANU, she is a founding member and the inaugural chair (in 2026) of the Law, Science, Technology and Society Hub, and a member of the Centre for International and Public Law and the Capitalism Studies Network.